-Carry out further successful recruitment exercise for a Non-executive Director and ensure a thorough and effective induction and embedding process.
+Carry out further successful recruitment exercise for a Nonexecutive Director and ensure a thorough and effective induction and embedding process.

-Chair succession
+Chair succession Discuss Chair

-Discuss Chair succession plan with a view to agreeing timescales and procedures.
+succession plan with a view to agreeing timescales and procedures.

-Employee communications

-Oversee improved communications between the Committee, ExCo and employees particularly with regards to the roll out of the workforce reward strategy and PDR process, seeking feedback from the GEF at various stages.
+2023 action areas Progress du Progress during 2023 Employee communications Oversee improved communications between the Committee, ExCo and employees particularly with regards to the roll out of the workforce reward strategy and PDR process, seeking feedback from the GEF at various stages. e The workford setting action There were fi Reward strat Gerald Jenni The Board ha Exec Directors targets Ensure targets for Executive Directors are sufficiently stretching at the time of setting and seek advice from advisors on best practice and market expectations.
+Annual Bonu Benefits alignment Check for consistency across workforce benefits, particularly with regards to pension contribution.

-- The workforce reward strategy and PDR launch was discussed in February with the Committee setting actions for management. - There were further discussions in March on feedback received from the workforce. - Reward strategy feedback was discussed by the GEF in various meetings throughout the year with Gerald Jennings relaying comments back to the Board. - The Board has also been given regular updates throughout the year on the move to a more transparent reward structure for the workforce as part of the CEO Report.

-Exec Directors targets

-Ensure targets for Executive Directors are sufficiently stretching at the time of setting and seek advice from advisors on best practice and market expectations.

-- Targets for Executive Directors were set in early 2023 with support from Korn Ferry. - Annual Bonus targets increased back up to -10/+10% range from -10/+5% the previous year. - Challenging PBT target set for 2023 amidst difficult market conditions.

-Benefits alignment

-Check for consistency across workforce benefits, particularly with regards to pension contribution.

 Decisions made to ensure a consistent approach to benefits across the Group, including aligning employee pensions contribution levels for all.

-Chair succession
+Action areas for 2024 ocesses he PDR process Committee visibility Increase visibility and understanding of Bonus framework Review the annual bonus framework the Committee's role throughout the business and raise awareness of how the executive directors' remuneration aligns to the company's long-term strategy and workforce remuneration.
+Review the annual bonus framework across the Group to ensure it remains appropriate.

-Ensure that the new Chair is successfully transitioned into the role
+Ensure that the new Chair is successfully transitioned into the role.